harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 ```

 ```
-The number of orthogroups unique to A.tenuissima non pathotypes are:
+The number of orthogroups unique to A.tenuissima non-apple pathotype are:
-0
+1
 The following number genes from isolate 648 are contained in these orthogorups:
-0
+1
 The following number genes from isolate 1082 are contained in these orthogorups:
-0
+1
 The following number genes from isolate 1164 are contained in these orthogorups:
-0
+1
 The following number genes from isolate 24350 are contained in these orthogorups:
-0
+1
 ```

 #### 6.1.d ) Orthologroups only containing A. tenuissima apple pathotype genes were extracted: